kevinmutwiri/soft-skills/week3/problemSolving.md

 Create a user story and acceptance criteria for the following situation: A company called FizzBuzzy does e-commerce sales in Tanzania.
 Their users complain that after buying goods on the FizzBuzzy website, they can only buy individual products and check out one at a time, instead of being able to place several items in one cart before checking out.

+## SITUATION: You are a consultant, and your client Lethabo runs an ice cream shop called IceWorld in Johannesburg.
+Lethabo comes to you with a problem.
+According to him, sales have been slow over the last month, and he wants your help coming up with solutions to improve his revenue.

+As you speak to Lethabo to learn more about his problem, you find out the following:

+- Sales dropped 15% in the last month (March) compared to the same month last year.
+- At the beginning of the year, the shop started asking customers to pay through a newly developed app called Fasty.
+A few other fast-food shops have also recently started using Fasty to take customer payments.
+- IceWorld is using the Fasty app for free since the app is still being piloted in other areas.
+- From Lethabo’s observation, the employees at IceWorld are excited about how the Fasty app helps in running the store.
+(It creates less work for the employees who don’t have to take payments themselves.)
+- IceWorld hired an extra employee one month ago to help customers use the Fasty app to pay for their ice cream.
+- Younger customers report that they really like using the Fasty app to complete their payments, but older adults report that it is frustrating to use.
+- To stay relevant and up to date, IceWorld has also been experimenting with offering unusual flavours like chai tea, goji berry, and creme caramel, while still keeping its 3 most popular flavours - chocolate, cookies & cream and vanilla strawberry - on the menu.
+- There is a nearby cafe – ChugAMug – that sells other items like coffee drinks and pastries, but ChugAMug also has a limited selection of ice cream flavours.
+- From Lethabo’s observation, there have been a higher number of customers at ChugAMug in the past 3 months than there were during the same 3-month period last year.

+REQUIRED: write a problem statement for Lethabo’s problem.
+Your statement should be about 150 words in length and must include all the key elements:

+- Problem Description
+- Population
+- Impact
+- Gap